glasser/vote.davidglasser.net/content/post/201611-candidates.md

 Honestly, I'd rather spend my time writing about other choices, but in short: I think Hillary Clinton will make an excellent President.
-I don't agree with her on everything --- her approach foreign policy is slightly more aggressive than I imagine I would be, although I also have far less experience in it than she does
---- but generally find her approach to domestic issues to be commendable and practical.
+I don't agree with her on everything --- her approach to foreign policy is slightly more aggressive than I imagine I would be as President, although I also have far less experience in it than she does --- but generally find her approach to domestic issues to be commendable and practical.
 The decades of faux-scandals whipped up by the right (and this year, by Sanders supporters as well) have repeatedly failed to bring any substance.
 No candidate has been investigated as deeply as she has, and the lack of actual major problems discovered makes me pretty confident that I know what type of person she is, and I'm not worried.
 I hope that she will expand on Obama's legacy and use her superior tenacity to make even more progress for justice.

 But let's talk about the alternatives.